-- · Provides daily opportunities for reading and writing - Links reading and writing to all subject areas - Incorporates instruction for skills and strategies in reading, writing, listening and speaking, and viewing and presenting Integrates spelling and grammar instruction - Integrates spening and grammar instruction - Uses large and small group and individual reading activities - Engages critical thinking skills practiced through projects and discussion - Provides instruction and practice in handwriting, both manuscript and cursive, and keyboarding starting in grade 3
+- Provides daily opportunities for reading and writing. - Links reading and writing to all subject areas. - Incorporates instruction for skills and strategies in reading, writing, listening and speaking, and viewing and presenting. - Integrates spelling and grammar instruction. - Uses group and individual reading activities. - Engages critical thinking skills practiced through projects and discussion. - Provides instruction and practice in handwriting (manuscript and cursive) and keyboarding (grades 3-5).